 This is a state-funded school with no tuition fees for the primary years.
 However, the nursery provision involves specific costs for hours exceeding the 15 or 30 hours of government funding.
 Additional nursery hours are charged at £5.00 per hour, and hot school meals are available at £2.75.
 Families should refer to the school website for the latest fee structure and our guide to nursery funding for details on financial assistance.

 West Ashton Church of England Primary is an academic powerhouse disguised as a quiet village school.
-It manages to deliver some of the best results in England while maintaining a gentle, nurturing environment where childhood is celebrated.
+It manages to deliver some of the best results in England while maintaining a gentle, supportive atmosphere where childhood is celebrated.
 Best suited to families who want a traditional, values-led education with the benefits of a small community.
 The main challenge for prospective parents is simply getting through the door.

-Yes, it is excellent.
-The school is currently rated Good by Ofsted and ranks 1st in Trowbridge for academic outcomes.
-In 2024, 96% of pupils met the expected standard in reading, writing, and mathematics, which is well above the England average of 62%.
+Yes, it has strengths, but the current data is less exceptional than the older headline suggested.
+The school is rated Good by Ofsted and, in the 2024-25 / 2025 dataset, ranks 3rd in Trowbridge for primary outcomes.
+In a cohort of 14, 70% of pupils met the expected standard in reading, writing and mathematics.

 As a state school, there are no tuition fees for primary education.
 Nursery costs for hours beyond government funding are £5.00 per hour.
 Hot meals are priced at £2.75.